edmundwsy/RAST_corridor_planning/README.md

 ## Introduction

 **M-RAST** is a multi-agent quadrotor planning framework with risk-aware spatial-temporal safety corridors.
 This project is based on [RAST](https://github.com/g-ch/RAST_corridor_planning), which is a risk-aware motion planning algorithm with safety guarantees in dynamic uncertain environments.
+This framework is written in C++ and ROS.